werf/werf/docs/pages/reference/deploy_process/differences_with_helm.md

 Errors like non-existing fields in resource configuration of chart templates are not shown by standard helm.
 No feedback is given to the user.

-Werf writes all validation errors as WARNINGS and also writes these warnings into the resource annotation (so that all these warnings can easily be fetched by cli scripts from multiple clusters).
+werf writes all validation errors as WARNINGS and also writes these warnings into the resource annotation (so that all these warnings can easily be fetched by cli scripts from multiple clusters).
 See more info [here]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#resources-manifests-validation).

 ## Three way merge patches and resources adoption

-Werf may use 3-way-merge patches and 2-way-merge patches (as Helm 2 does) with repair patches.
+werf may use 3-way-merge patches and 2-way-merge patches (as Helm 2 does) with repair patches.
 There are different resource update methods and adoption, all of which are compatible with existing Helm 2 installations.

 More info about resources update methods and patches is available [in the reference article]({{ site.baseurl }}/documentation/reference/deploy_process/resources_update_methods_and_adoption.html) and ["3-way merge in werf: deploying to Kubernetes via Helm “on steroids” medium article](https://medium.com/flant-com/3-way-merge-patches-helm-werf-beb7eccecdfe).